a-sharpe/sharpe_project_1/README.md

-All executions of the program used a singular Eagle ID as the bitcoin block: 27964563.
+This is Alexander Sharpe's report for Project 1 of Large Scale Data Processing.
+All executions of the program use a singular Eagle ID as the bitcoin block: 27964563.

 ## Part 1